Decisions about primary schools for children with disability

 - How will the bus service accommodate my child who uses a wheelchair?

-Making a final choice about primary schools
+Making a final decision about primary schools for children with disability

 If you have any further questions, speak to the principals again.
 You should be welcome to visit a school as many times as you want to.